talsec/Free-RASP-Android/README.md

     // Log.e("SigningCertificateHash", Utils.computeSigningCertificateHash(this))
     ...
 ```

+The value of `expectedPackageName` is self-explanatory.

-The value of watcherMail is automatically used as the target address for your security reports.
+The value of `watcherMail` is automatically used as the target address for your security reports.
 Mail has a strict form `'name@domain.com'`.

 You can assign just `emptyArray()` to `supportedAlternativeStores` if you publish on the Google Play Store and Huawei AppGallery, as these are already included internally.
+Otherwise add package names of the alternative stores.

+`isProd`  defaults to  `true`  when undefined.
+If you want to use the Dev version to disable checks described  [in the chapter below](https://github.com/talsec/Free-RASP-Android#dev-vs-release-version), set the parameter to  `false`.
+Make sure that you have the Release version in the production (i.e. isProd set to true)!
 ```kt
 [TalsecApplication.kt]